Imperiumjervi/Config/README.md

 So, this config has good plugins, some of them are:
 1. LazyVim (powered by itself)
 2. autocompletion
-3. Copilot
+3. Copilot (Github Copilot integration)
-4. Colorscheme
+4. Colorscheme (Dracula theme)
-5. Dashboard
+5. Dashboard (custom startup screen)
 6. Basic formatting
 7. Lsp (actually only work with java, javascript, python, c, cpp and lua)
 8. Navigation with nvimtree and telescope
-9. Statusline
+9. Statusline (lualine)
-10. Syntax
+10. Syntax Highlighting (nvim-treesitter)
-11. Float terminal
+11. Floating terminal (toggleterm)
-12. Which key
+12. Which key (to see the keymaps)
-13. Indent
+13. Indentation guides (indent-blankline)
-14. Autopairs
+14. Autopairs (Automatic closing of brackets and quotes)
-15. Plugins to work with Github
+15. Plugins to work with Github (gitsigns, vim_fugitive)
 16. Mason (To install your oww lsp servers)